mikyll/apisix-examples/docker/compose_traditional/README.md

 # APISIX Docker Traditional

 This example shows a simple APISIX setup in Docker, using Traditional deployment mode.
-In this mode, APISIX resources are configured by sending HTTP requests to Admin API.
+In this mode, a single APISIX Docker container acts as both the control plane and the data plane.
+APISIX resources are configured by sending HTTP requests to Admin API.

 ## Setup